Aprimo UK Terms and Conditions

 3.4 Either Party shall be entitled to terminate this Agreement immediately upon written notice to the other Party in the event that the other Party (i) declares bankruptcy, or (ii) or has committed an act of bribery directly linked to this Agreement, or (iii) breaches any material term set forth herein and fails to cure such breach within 30 days from the date of receipt of written notice thereof (or, to the extent the applicable breach is not susceptible to cure within a 30-day period, commences actions to cure such breach within such period and diligently pursues such cure until the applicable breach has been remedied).

 3.5 In the event of termination of this Agreement by Aprimo as a result of a breach by the Customer, or upon expiry of the Subscription Period, all rights granted to the Customer under any licence in this Agreement shall cease and the Customer shall stop using the System or Service as relevant.

 3.6 Sections 3 through 14 of this Agreement shall survive any termination of this Agreement.

 4. Intellectual Property.

 4.1 All Intellectual Property Rights in the System and the Service including any supporting software and documentation are the property of Aprimo or its licensors.
-The Aprimo name, logo and product names associate with the System and the Service are trademarks or Aprimo and its licensors and no right or licence is granted to use them.
+The Aprimo name, logo and product names associated with the System and the Service are trademarks of Aprimo and its licensors, and no right or licence is granted to use them.

 5.1 Each Party undertakes to treat as confidential all Confidential Information of the other Party and not to use such Confidential Information for any purpose other than to the limited extent necessary to perform under this Agreement and not to disclose such Confidential Information to any third party except as may be reasonably required pursuant to this Agreement and subject to confidentiality obligations at least as protective as those set forth herein.